gothamteam/planner-backend/user/readme.txt

 "sex":"M"
 "nickName":"ss",
 "id":"111"

-username and id are saved in hash "user:" the id increment is "user:id" lock is saved in "lock:user:"+lower_userName
+username and id are saved in hash "user:" eg:
+"wangsuse2011" ,"111"

+the id increment is "user:id", single string and is incremented by 1 for every new user

+lock is saved in "lock:user:"+lower_userName

-username and password is stored in hash "authentication:user", eg:
+username and password is stored in hash "user:password", eg:
 key: "wangsuse" value:"mypassword"
 key:"yhfy2008" value:"yhfypassword"